lauranieder/aboveandbelow/README.md

 **A** in 3rd positions means the data is valid.
 **V** in 3rd positions means the data is void, so there is no satellite Data available.

-If that happens, please **make sure the device is placed outisde and you can see the sky**.
+If that happens, please **make sure the device is placed outside and you can see the sky**.
 Otherwise it won't work.

 NMEA reference
 https://www.gpsinformation.org/dale/nmea.htm